Dragon Raja (Chinese novels): Dragon Raja III: Black Moon Tide (III)

-Dragon Raja IV: Odin's abyss
+Dragon King: World Reset

-Lu mingfei's fourth year in Cassell College has started, he was appointed as the new chairman of the Student Union.
-Seemingly out of nowhere, he finds out that his senior and friend Chu Zihang has disappeared, in addition, no one in the world seems to remember his existence.
-While Mingfei tries to figure these weird things out, a series of attacks at the College coincide with his escape, making him the prime suspect and the most wanted man in the world.
-Mingfei has no choice but to reach out to Nono for help, who is taking a bridal course in preparation for her wedding with Caesar.
+Lu Mingfei's fifth year in Cassell College has started, he was appointed as the new chairman of the Student Union, he gained popularity and now goes around the world hunting down fugitives for Cassell College.

+Seemingly out of nowhere, Mingfei discovers that his senior and friend Chu Zihang has disappeared, in addition, no one in the world seems to remember his existence.
+Mingfei leaves Cassell to figure the situation out, just when a series of attacks to the College take place, making him the prime suspect and the most wanted man in the world.
+Mingfei has no choice but to reach out to Nono for help, who has dropped out of Cassell College.

 Release information

 Video game

 A massively multiplayer online role-playing game (MMORPG) for mobile devices, titled Dragon Raja, (龙族幻想, Lóngzú huànxiǎng, lit.
 Dragon Clan Fantasy) was developed by Loong Entertainment and released for iOS and Android.
 It launched in North America, South America and EMEA regions on February 27, 2020.

 The game is powered by Unreal Engine 4 from Epic Games Besides traditional game features such as PvE and PvP fights, there are also various minigames such as cooking and sports as well as exploration elements.